KatacodaTest/katacoda-scenarios/twonode/step8.md

 `export GOPATH=/root/kubeedge`{{execute}}

-You can use below command to check the edge node status.
+Use below command to check the edge node status.

 `kubectl get nodes`{{execute}}

-You can see your master(Ready) and edge nodes(Not Ready)
+The status would be master(Ready) and edge nodes(Not Ready/Unknown)